Loading...

 • -u UDP sockets.

-• ss -tn state established : Filters to established TCP connections.
+• ss -tn state established : Filters to established TCP connections with numeric output.

 • -n avoids DNS/service name resolution for faster output.